StackStorm/st2docs/docs/source/reference/ha.rst

 MongoDB
 ~~~~~~~
 |st2| uses this to cache Actions, Rules and Sensor metadata which already live in the filesystem.
 All the content should
-ideally be source-control managed in preferrably a git repository. |st2| also stores operation data like ActionExecution,
+ideally be source-control managed in preferably a git repository. |st2| also stores operation data like ActionExecution,
 TriggerInstance etc. MongoDB supports `replica set high-availability <https://docs.mongodb.org/v2.4/core/replica-set-high-availability/>` which we recommend to provide a safe failover.

 Loss of connectivity to a MongoDB cluster will cause downtime for |st2|.
 However, once a replica MongoDB is brought back it